IPad Mini (6th generation)

 The sixth-generation iPad Mini (stylized and marketed as iPad mini and colloquially referred to as iPad Mini 6) is a tablet computer in the iPad Mini line, developed and marketed by Apple Inc. It was announced on September 14, 2021, and released on September 24, 2021, alongside the ninth-generation iPad, iPhone 13 and iPhone 13 Pro.
 Its predecessor, the fifth-generation iPad Mini, was discontinued on the same day.
 It is available in four colors: Space Gray, Starlight, Pink, and Purple.

 It is the first major redesign of the iPad Mini, and resembles the fourth-generation iPad Air in design and with Touch ID on the power button (removing the home button), with a larger 8.3-inch display, USB-C port (replacing the Lightning port), and support for the second-generation Apple Pencil.

-The iPad Mini 6 was discontinued on October 15, 2024, with the announcement of the iPad Mini (7th generation).
+The iPad Mini 6 was discontinued on October 15, 2024, with the announcement of the iPad Mini (A17 Pro).